Brothers who immigrated to Waukegan from Mexico go from ESL classes to the Ivy League

 “I was like all of a sudden I had a golden ticket.
 Here I was — an undocumented student who was going to go to an Ivy League school on a full ride,” he said.

 “When he got into Dartmouth, my whole world view changed.
-I realized what was possible,” Toplitzin said.
+I realized what was possible,” Topiltzin said.

-Following in his brothers’ footsteps, Toplitzin applied to Yale and was accepted.
+Following in his brothers’ footsteps, Topiltzin applied to Yale and was accepted.

 “When you think about my dad — working class with two sons who went to Ivy League institutions — anyone would want that.
 But I think for my dad, it taste a little bit sweeter because he didn’t get that opportunity,” Irvin said.

-Today, the Gomez brothers are both working for successful startup companies, but have not forgotten the place that helped them get there.
+Today, the Gomez brothers are both working for successful startup companies, with work permits through DACA — but have not forgotten the place that helped them get there.

 “Schuler fundamentally changed the trajectory of our lives.
-Our story is one that inspires, but now we want to make sure we use that platform to make sure we’re not the only story out there,” Toplitzin said.
+Our story is one that inspires, but now we want to make sure we use that platform to make sure we’re not the only story out there,” Topiltzin said.